Holiday Gifts for Writers

 Create a Book Cover

-One of the things that can help keep us going along a lengthy, twisty road (like the path we follow to write a novel!) is visualizing the little things we’re looking forward to.
+One of the things that can help us stay the course along a lengthy, twisty road (like the path we follow to write a novel!) is visualizing the things we’re looking forward to.
 For those of us pursuing publication, one of those things would be seeing our book’s cover for the first time.
 Why not bring that joy to one of your fellow writers by having a cover designed (framed, even) for their work-in-progress?
-Who says a book has to be finished before it can have a cover?
-Design it yourself, if you possess the skillset, or shell out to have a graphic designer make something brilliant.
-Don’t forget to include the author’s name as well as the current title of their WIP!
+After all, who says a book has to be finished before it can have a cover?

 Gifts of time ...